Best Practices for Meetings in a Hybrid World

 Working professionals conducting a hybrid business meeting, with some colleagues in a conference room and one colleague on video conference.

-While the seemingly overnight shift to a virtual environment was initially jarring, workforces readily adapted and seized its many benefits, including access to a larger talent pool, less overhead, more flexibility, and even environmental benefits.
-As remote work continues to perpetuate the post-pandemic workplace, now many workforces are also returning to the in-person setting at least for a portion of time, presenting a dynamic challenge.
+While the seemingly overnight shift to a virtual environment several years ago was initially jarring, workforces readily adapted and seized its many benefits, including access to a larger talent pool, less overhead, more flexibility, and even environmental benefits.
+As remote work continues to perpetuate the post-pandemic workplace, now many workforces have returned to the in-person setting at least for a portion of time, presenting a dynamic challenge.

-From geographic location separations to varying connection modalities, management of these disbursed workforces requires special consideration.
-This additional layer of navigation will also require learning and rethinking from leaders and teams alike.
-One place this new challenge will be most relevant is one of the foundations of workforce productivity: meetings.
-How do we approach the idea of a meeting in this transitionary time, and how can we ensure its effectiveness?
+From geographic location separations to varying connection modalities, management of disbursed workforces requires special consideration.
+This additional layer of navigation also requires learning and rethinking from leaders and teams alike.
+One place this new challenge is most relevant is one of the foundations of workforce productivity: meetings.
+How do we approach the idea of a meeting when employees are in different places, and how can we ensure its effectiveness?
 As you plan for your next hybrid meeting, here are a few things to consider to make it a success.

 Meet or Not